Professor Timothy J Heaton

 This is essential to designing climate and environment policy: providing a critical underpinning to the Intergovernmental Panel on Climate Change (IPCC), a better understanding of the Earth and climate system, and insight into societal responses to environmental change.

 My environmental science research has been publicised internationally, including in Scientific American, Science, and Nature.
-I have generated Research Excellence Framework (REF) impact case studies in 2014 and 2021, and I have recently been lead author on an invited review of my field in the journal Science looking at radiocarbon’s use as a key tracer to study the Earth system and carbon cycle.
+I have generated Research Excellence Framework (REF) impact case studies in 2014 and 2021, and I have been lead author on invited/comissioned reviews of my field in the journal Nature (giving a perspective on extreme solar storms and exact dating using radiocarbon) and in the journal Science (looking at radiocarbon’s use as a key tracer to study the Earth system and carbon cycle).

 Research interests